Locke & Key (TV series): Casting

-In August 2017, Frances O'Connor and Jackson Robert Scott were cast in the pilot's main roles.
+In August 2017, Frances O'Connor and Jackson Robert Scott were cast in the pilot's leading roles.
 In September 2017, Megan Charpentier and Nate Corddry were reported to have joined the pilot's main cast.
-In October 2017, Jack Mulhern, Danny Glover, and Owen Teague had been cast in starring roles in the pilot.
+In October 2017, Jack Mulhern, Danny Glover, and Owen Teague were cast in starring roles in the pilot.

-Alongside the announcement of the production's move to Netflix, it was revealed all of the series' roles would be recast with the exception of Jackson Robert Scott as Bode Locke.
+Alongside the announcement of the production's move to Netflix, it was revealed all of roles would be recast with the exception of Jackson Robert Scott as Bode Locke.
 On December 19, 2018, Connor Jessup and Emilia Jones were cast to replace Mulhern and Charpentier, respectively.
-In January 2019, Sherri Saum, Griffin Gluck, Steven Williams (replacing Glover), Darby Stanchfield (replacing O'Connor), Laysla De Oliveira, and Kevin Alves joined the cast with Gluck, Stanchfield, and De Oliveira in main roles and Williams and Alves set to appear in a recurring capacity.
-In February 2019, Petrice Jones and Thomas Mitchell Barnet (replacing Teague) joined the main cast; Asha Bromfield and Felix Mallard were cast to appear in recurring roles.
+In January 2019, Sherri Saum, Griffin Gluck, Steven Williams (replacing Glover), Darby Stanchfield (replacing O'Connor), Laysla De Oliveira, and Kevin Alves joined the cast with Gluck, Stanchfield, and De Oliveira in main roles and Williams and Alves recurring.
+In February 2019, Petrice Jones and Thomas Mitchell Barnet (replacing Teague) joined the main cast; Asha Bromfield and Felix Mallard were added in recurring roles.

 Mirroring their appearances as characters in the comic book, creators Joe Hill and Gabriel Rodriguez had cameo appearances in the first-season finale as paramedics.

 On September 30, 2020, Aaron Ashmore and Hallea Jones were promoted to series regulars while Brendan Hines was cast as a new series regular for the second season.
 On October 6, 2021, it was reported that Kevin Durand had joined the cast as a new series regular for the second season.
 On November 30, 2021, Saum was promoted to a series regular for the third season.

 Filming

-Principal photography for the series took place from February 11 to July 5, 2019, in Hamilton and Toronto, in Ontario, Canada.
-Scenes within the fictional Matheson, as well as some other exterior scenes, such as the outside of the Drowning Cave, were filmed in Lunenburg, Nova Scotia.
-Keyhouse itself was a constructed set and shot at Cinespace Film Studios in Toronto along with other internal scenes.
+Principal photography took place from February 11 to July 5, 2019, in Hamilton and Toronto, Ontario, Canada.
+Scenes within the fictional Matheson, as well as some other exteriors, such as the outside of the Drowning Cave, were filmed in Lunenburg, Nova Scotia.
+Keyhouse itself was a constructed set and shot at Cinespace Film Studios in Toronto along with other interiors.
 The second season began filming on September 21, 2020, and concluded on April 16, 2021.
 The third season began filming on May 3, 2021, and concluded on September 17, 2021.

 Music

-The score to the show was composed by Torin Borrowdale.
-When writing the main theme for the series, Borrowdale wanted to elicit a feeling of magic and whimsey that would come with exploring a house with magical keys for the first time.
+Torin Borrowdale composed the series' score.
+When writing the main theme, Borrowdale wanted to elicit a feeling of magic and whimsey that would come with exploring a house with magical keys for the first time.
 Borrowdale implemented a solo cello in a low register for Dodge's theme to capture both the beauty and the darkness of Dodge's character.
-For Bode's theme, he created a simple tune that would be adaptable to the varying situations Bode got himself into, in which the variations on his theme would reflect the current mood of the scene.
+For Bode's theme, he created a simple tune that would be adaptable to the varying situations Bode got himself into, and variations on the theme were used to reflect the mood of the scene.
 The soundtrack was released on March 13, 2020.